averrin/libmapgen/README.md

 # Mapgen for Unity

 This is gui-less version of my c++ project [mapgen](https://github.com/averrin/mapgen).
-In this repo i will develop better landscape generation and interface for c# side invokation.
+In this repo i will develop better landscape generation and interface for c# side invoсation.

 # Usage